 This year’s campaign will rely less on formal dinners and more on smaller, intimate events to promote support.
-Jerry cited the upcoming Herzlian events, women leadership activities and the Men’s Day of Racing at Churchill Downs as examples.
+He cited the upcoming Herzlian events and women leadership activities and the Men’s day of Racing at Churchill Downs as examples.

 Jerry also called on Baby Boomers who have “checked out” of Federation activities to get involved again.

 According to Hirsch, The Louisville Federation support has helped to provide more than 18,000 meals served through Chavurat Shalom, The J Senior Nutrition and Meals on Wheels.
 Additionally, 8,400 hours of homecare have been provided to senior citizens.

 Helping people who need it most is her number one reason to give, she said.